-PHPoC WiFi Shield for Arduino connects Arduino to Wi-Fi networks.
-Attach this board over Arduino, and connect a WIFI dongle.
+PHPoC Shield for Arduino connects Arduino to Ethernet or Wi-Fi networks.
+Attach this board over Arduino and connect a LAN cable.
 After a simple network setup, Arduino is connected to the Internet.
+To use a wireless LAN, connect to a WIFI dongle.

 The network function of this shield is based on the TCP/IP stack using PHPoC interpreter.
 The shield can be easily accessed by Phpoc Library.
-Phpoc Library is very similar to the usage of Arduino WIFI library.
-Therefore, source codes using existing WIFI library can be used immediately after modifying just few lines.
-It will surely reduce trials and errors of users with the previous experience using WIFI shield.
+Phpoc Library is very similar to the usage of Arduino Ethernet library or WIFI library.
+Therefore, source codes using existing Ethernet library or WIFI library can be used immediately after modifying just few lines.
+It will surely reduce trials and errors of users with the previous experience using Ethernet shield or WIFI shield.